eeandy79/povalab/src/pages/blog/2021-08-23-mpeg-2-transport-stream-timestamp-part-2.md

 Similar to DTS, every compressed video and audio frames are tagged with presentation timestamp (PTS).
 PTS is used to instruct the decoder when to display the decoded raw video and audio in the frame buffer to the screen.

 In real world, DTS is required only if **frame re-ordering** happen i.e. the order of frame transmission is different from the order they display on the TS.
-This happened on compressed video like AVC or HEVC when B-frame is used to improve the compression efficiency.
+This happened on compressed video like AVC or HEVC when B-frame is used to improve the compression efficiency where time to decode and present the compressed video frame is different.

-For the example below,
+For the example below, the first P frame have been re-ordered and packaged right after the first I-frame in the TS which will be decoded at DTS = 1 and presented at PTS = 3.

 ![](https://1.bp.blogspot.com/-USpO9dddbRo/Xx9-vt7sJdI/AAAAAAAAGKA/5YrWd2dWoMAF8eZfFftKoxEF-tep5nqMQCLcBGAsYHQ/s1600/ts.jpg)